-What is a Possession Drug Crime?
+What is a Possession Drug Crime in Charleston?

 21 U.S.C. §844 outlaws the possession of controlled substances, unless the substance was obtained through a valid prescription.
 Many controlled substances have no accepted medical use and are not available through any legal means.
-Charleston federal drug lawyers generally do not see as many simple possession cases in federal court as in state court.

 Penalties for a first-time offender include up to one year of imprisonment and the potential for a fine of at least $1,000.
-The maximum sentence doubles to two years, and a minimum sentence applies if the individual charged has a prior drug conviction.
+The maximum sentence doubles to two years, and a minimum sentence applies if the individual charged has a prior substance conviction.